diamante-io/Diamante-Net-Core/docs/software/performance.md

 ### Horizon support dimension

 Nodes configured to support a Horizon server are typically under significant load at the database level _caused by_ Horizon.
-This means that the resulting database performance available to `DiamNet-core`'s database, ledger and transaction subsystems is greatly reduced.
-Configuring dedicated non-consensus nodes to support Horizon, or running Horizon on a read replica of a `DiamNet-core` database, may be a reasonable option to alleviate this contention.
+This means that the resulting database performance available to `diamnet-core`'s database, ledger and transaction subsystems is greatly reduced.
+Configuring dedicated non-consensus nodes to support Horizon, or running Horizon on a read replica of a `diamnet-core` database, may be a reasonable option to alleviate this contention.

 ## Variation in node configuration

 ### Physical hardware configuration

-Several key steps in the `DiamNet-core` operating loop latency-sensitive: it will fail to keep up / fall out of sync if it cannot complete various actions in a timely enough fashion.
+Several key steps in the `diamnet-core` operating loop latency-sensitive: it will fail to keep up / fall out of sync if it cannot complete various actions in a timely enough fashion.
 It is therefore important to the wellbeing of the server that several physical dimensions be selected for low-latency:

   1. Disks storing the database and buckets -- on any node -- should be SSD or NVMe if possible.
 Neither of these are particularly large data stores -- they only store the _active_ state of the system, not its entire history -- but they are consulted in relatively latency-critical ways during ledger-close.
   2. For nodes participating in consensus, network links between a node and its _quorum-slice peers_ should be as low-latency as possible, including situating them within the same region or datacenter.
 This will of course be in some conflict with fault-tolerance, so don't overdo it; but lower latency will generally result in faster and more stable consensus voting.